Dan-Burns/ChACRA/README.md

 Perform PCA on this data with the ContactPCA class and identify the temperature-dependent contact modes in your protein.

-The PCs represent collective modes that describe different responses to temperature exhibited by different parts of the protein.
+The PCs represent collective modes that describe different responses to energy exhibited by different parts of the protein.
 The most sensitive interactions (revealed by large magnitude loading scores) within the high eigenvalue PCs are strong candidates for functionally important residues.

 The loading scores within a PC also report on correlated interactions and as a consequence, can reveal allostery.